• Home

 Use the Full Debt Overview sheet to write down ALL of your debt and if you need to print more than one sheet, go ahead!

-In case you need some clarification on what debt is, debt is money owed to a party, lender, or collector.
+If you need some clarification on what debt is, debt is money owed to a party, lender, or collector.

-On this sheet you are going to write down:
+On this sheet, you are going to write down:

 Debt – The name of the credit card or loan.
 Amazon credit card, Visa card #1, a name that you will recognize.